 My name is Ian Wylie and I am a former Fleet Street reporter, writer, editor and TV specialist now working as a freelance journalist based in Northumberland.

-I write for a range of UK national newspapers and magazines and work with ITV on the interviews for many of their drama press packs / production notes.
+Having written for a range of UK national newspapers, I now work with ITV on the interviews for many of their drama press packs / production notes.

-Until October 2009 I was the London Editor & TV Editor of the Manchester Evening News / MEN Media, based for the last 12 years in my west London home office after years in both Fleet Street and Farringdon Road.
+Until October 2009 I was the London Editor & TV Editor of the Manchester Evening News / MEN Media, based for the last 12 years in my west London home office after decades in both Fleet Street and Farringdon Road.

-I’ve written about television for the last 25 years, concentrating almost exclusively on it since 1997, interviewing hundreds of top stars along the way, including a poignant last interview with Jill Dando exactly a week before she was murdered.
+I’ve written about television for many years, concentrating almost exclusively on it since 1997, interviewing thousands of people along the way, including a poignant last interview with Jill Dando exactly a week before she was murdered.

-I regularly interview cast members on the sets of Britain’s top TV dramas across the UK and Europe, as well as interviews in London and elsewhere after their work is done.
+I regularly interview actors on the sets of Britain’s top TV dramas across the UK and Europe, as well as interviews in London and elsewhere after their work is done.

-Plus anyone from the latest rising star to leading TV executives and writers via – to name a few – Downton Abbey, Doc Martin, Mr Selfridge, Midsomer Murders and the cobbles of Coronation Street.
+Plus writers, directors, producers and TV executives via – to name a few – Vera, Cold Feet, The Durrells, The Ipcress File, Grace, Unforgotten, Endeavour, Downton Abbey and the cobbles of Coronation Street.